Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Why I Love Loads of Cash and Less of Debt

 Key measures I consider when analyzing a balance sheet are cash position and debt.
-Beauty to me is plenty of cash, enough to cover outstanding debt.
+Beauty to me is plenty of cash, enough to cover the outstanding debt.
 I figure that if the going gets tough, a cash-strong company will be able to handle difficult periods without taking desperate (and stupid) actions.
-It may also have the capacity to withstand competitive attacks and develop a stronger offensive that provides impetus for further growth.
+It may also have the capacity to withstand competitive attacks and develop a stronger offensive that provides the impetus for further growth.

 At first, I look at cash and short-term investments as well as both short-term and long-term obligations.
 Short-term obligations include accounts payable and other current liabilities.
 Accounts payable are like bills in hand, similar to the ones that come due monthly at my house along with charges for one-off purchases I make.
 I like to have cash available to pay bills due soon — and I love businesses that do the same.

 Next, I consider long-term debt.
-Debt isn't always terrible and long-term debt obtained at low interest rates could allow a company to expand at a relatively low cost.
+Debt isn’t always terrible and long-term debt obtained at low-interest rates could allow a company to expand at a relatively low cost.
 Debt can mean that a company has learned to borrow well but not necessarily generate profits effectively.
 It could also portend problems if interest rates spike.
-So, I like to see that a company has enough cash to readily pay down debt, if such action is needed.
+So, I like to see that a company has enough cash to readily pay down debt if such action is needed.